PhantomInTheWire/CloudSentinel/infra/README.md

 This section contains templates for deploying CloudSentinel infrastructure in AWS.

-### CloudFormation
+### CloudSentinel Template

-See [cloudformation/README.md](cloudformation/README.md) for deploying IAM roles via CloudFormation.
+See [cloudsentinel-template/README.md](cloudsentinel-template/README.md) for Terraform modules that handle user onboarding and provide reusable infrastructure components.

 ### Terraform